GSSaac/mycountryemissions/README.md

 # 15) additional verification if something is not working:
-make sure you have installed in your google cloud project the following APIs:
+make sure you have installed in your google cloud project the following APIs: Artifact Registry API, Cloud Run Admin API
-->Artifact Registry API
-->Cloud Run Admin API

 This you can check if from the google cloud console dashboard of your project